awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithReservedDBInstances.md

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

 1. In the **Navigation** pane, choose **Reserved instances**\.

    The reserved DB instances for your account appear\.
 To see detailed information about a particular reserved DB instance, choose that instance in the list\.
 You can then see detailed information about that instance in the detail pane at the bottom of the console\.

 ### AWS CLI<a name="USER_WorkingWithReservedDBInstances.CLI"></a>

 You can use the AWS CLI to work with reserved DB instances as shown in the following examples\.

-**Example Get available reserved DB instance offerings**
+**Example of getting available reserved DB instance offerings**
 To get information about available reserved DB instance offerings, call the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/describe-reserved-db-instances-offerings.html](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-reserved-db-instances-offerings.html)\.

 ```
 aws rds describe-reserved-db-instances-offerings